linode/docs/docs/applications/intro-to-vim-customization.md

 - Type `15j` to block select all of the display related customizations
 - Type `zf` to create the fold

 2. This collapses all of the display related options neatly into a single row, with *Display options* visible for later identification.
 Save and close the **.vimrc** file when you are finished.
-More commands to interact with the fold are detailed below.
+Your customizations will take effect the next time Vim is opened.
+More commands to interact with folds are detailed below.

 - `zo`: Open the fold
 - `zc`: Close the fold